 What will my diploma look like?
 Will it mention that this is an online degree?

 The diploma you receive will be identical to your admitting school’s campus-based degree.
-The admitting school’s name and “Master of Business Administration” or “Master of Logistics and Supply Chain Management” will be on the diploma.
+The admitting school’s name and “Master of Business Administration,” “Master of Logistics and Supply Chain Management,” or “Master of Management Information Systems” will be on the diploma.

-Are the online Master of Logistics and Supply Chain Management and Georgia WebMBA® programs accredited?
+Are the WebMBA, Master of Logistics and Supply Chain Management, and Master of Management Information Systems programs accredited?

-How many courses must I take to earn the Georgia WebMBA® or online Logistics degree?
+How many courses must I take to earn the WebMBA, online Logistics, or online MMIS degree?

-Your Georgia WebMBA® and online Logistics program work consist of 10 courses respectively.
-No electives are required.
+Your WebMBA, online Logistics, and online MMIS program work consist of 10 courses respectively.
 A mandatory, non-credit orientation is held prior to the beginning of each cohort.